scidsg/project-info/hush-line/9. Hackathon/2024/Info/2024 Ground Rules.md

 # 😈 Hush Line Hackathon

-Join us for the first-ever Hush Line Hackathon, a hands-on event where we challenge you to test the security of our application, `hack.ourdemo.app`.
+[Fuckyeah.Software](https://fuckyeah.software) and [CryptoHarlem](https://www.cryptoharlem.com/) present the Hush Line Hackathon, a hands-on event where we challenge you to test the security of our application, `hack.ourdemo.app`.
 This is a unique opportunity to engage with the security aspects of real-world applications in a controlled environment.

 ## Goals